What Constitutes an Emergency: Healthy Pet/Happy Pet 16

 If you see that your dog has a bloated abdomen, is restless, trying to vomit or acting anxious, he may have a twisted stomach.
 Large breed dogs are especially susceptible to this condition and are only able to be helped if they are seen by a veterinarian right away.
 This should be diagnosed and treated almost immediately for a good outcome.

 Facial swelling indicates the need for immediate veterinary care.
-Your pet may have an abscessed tooth, may have been struck by a venomous creature like a snake or spider, or may be having a systemic allergic reaction which could affect their ability to breathe.
+Your pet may have an abscessed tooth, may have been struck by a venomous creature like a snake or spider, or maybe having a systemic allergic reaction that could affect their ability to breathe.
 Have your pet checked out by your vet right away if you see this.

 Reach out to us and ask questions……